Sandy Linzer

-Sandy Linzer (born 1941) is an American songwriter, lyricist, and record producer, who is best known for his songwriting collaborations with Denny Randell and Bob Crewe in the 1960s and 1970s.
+Sanford Roy Linzer (born 1941) is an American songwriter, lyricist, and record producer, who is best known for his songwriting collaborations with Denny Randell and Bob Crewe in the 1960s and 1970s.
 He co-wrote hits including "A Lover's Concerto", "Let's Hang On!", "Working My Way Back to You", "Breakin' Down the Walls of Heartache", "Native New Yorker", and "Use It Up and Wear It Out".
 He was nominated with Randell for induction into the Songwriters Hall of Fame (SHOF) in 2012.

 Life and career

 In the early 1960s, Al Kasha, an associate of singer, songwriter and record producer Bob Gaudio, introduced Linzer to Randell.
 They began writing together in 1963, initially for The Rag Dolls and Barbara Lewis.
 The pair wrote several Top 10 songs for Frankie Valli and The Four Seasons, including "Working My Way Back to You" (also a hit for The Spinners in 1979, and in Ireland for Boyzone in 1994), "Opus 17 (Don't You Worry 'Bout Me)", and, with Bob Crewe, "Let's Hang On!".
 Linzer also co-wrote the group's song "Dawn (Go Away)".

 In 1965, Randell and Linzer wrote and produced most of the songs for the R&B girl group The Toys, including their singles "A Lover's Concerto" (adapted from Minuet in G major, once attributed to Johann Sebastian Bach but now to Christian Petzold) and "Attack!".
 Another Toys recording written by the duo, "Can't Get Enough Of You Baby", was later covered by the garage band ? and the Mysterians and, in 1998, was a #14 hit when covered by Smash Mouth.
 They also had a hit with Jay and the Techniques' "Keep the Ball Rollin'".